Willenhall Library: History

 After a local board of health was established in the town in 1854, it initially held its meeting in the offices of the Literary Society in Stafford Street before moving to the new library and offices in Clemson Street, which were completed in 1866.
 The new library was transferred to the ownership of the local board of health and became open to public access in 1875.
 Following significant population growth, partly associated with lock making and engineering businesses being formed in the town, the area became an urban district in 1894.
-In the early 1930s, in the context of the increasing responsibilities of local authorities, civic leaders decided to procure a new civic building: the site they selected on the south side of Walsall Street had been occupied by a building known as the Old Hall which had the home of Dr Richard Wilkes, who conducted tests to determine the medicinal properties of springs in the local area.
+In the early 1930s, in the context of the increasing responsibilities of local authorities, civic leaders decided to procure a new civic building: the site they selected on the south side of Walsall Street had been occupied by a building known as the Old Hall which had been the home of Dr Richard Wilkes, who conducted tests to determine the medicinal properties of springs in the local area.

 The foundation stone for the new building was laid by the chairman of the council, G. G. Evans, in 1934.
 It was designed in the Neo-Georgian style, built in red brick with stone facings at a cost of £11,749 and was officially opened by the wife of the Lord Lieutenant of Staffordshire, the Countess of Harrowby, on 20 March 1935.
 The design involved a symmetrical main frontage with seven bays facing onto Walsall Street; the central section of three bays, which slightly projected forward and was stone faced, featured a doorway with a stained glass fanlight on the ground floor with an oriel window on the first floor flanked by full-height pilasters supporting a cornice and a balustrade containing a blank pedimented panel in the centre.
 The outer bays in the central section featured rounded headed casement windows with stone surrounds on the first floor.
 A fire station was built to the west of the main building and was completed at the same time.
 Internally, the principal room was the council chamber, which was oak panelled and featured a coffered ceiling.